skim137/BIS-csv-dataset/README.md

 ## What's in this repository
 * Python ETL scripts that parse and load BIS data into an SQLite file
 * BIS CSV files downloaded and unzipped
-* SQL script that creates a mapping table called 'country'
+* An SQL script that creates a mapping table called 'country'
-* SQL script that inserts mapping data into the 'country' table
+* An SQL script that inserts mapping data into the 'country' table
 * A set of SQL scripts that create Views for further data transformation
 * R script example for data connection and analysis ("bisrate_analysis.r")